Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Foundations of Cognitive Modeling in Robotics

+At the next higher level, the agent can identify its teaming needs (Eq.~\eqref{teaming_need}) that accounts the contributions of this agent to its team through several factors (e.g., heterogeneity, trust, actions) that the team needs so that they can form a reliable and robust team to successfully perform a given mission.

+Ultimately, at the highest level, the agent learns some skills/features to improve its capabilities and performance in achieving a given task, such as Reinforcement Learning.
+The policy features (Q table or reward function) are accounted into its learning needs expectation (Eq.~\eqref{learning_need}).
+The expectation of agent needs at each level are given below: $X_j=\{P_j,C_j\}$ $\in$ $\Psi$ is the combined state of the agent $j$ with $P_j$ being the perceived information by that agent and $C_j$ representing the communicated data from other agents. $T$ is the assigned task (goal or objective). $S_i$, $B_i$, $C_i$, $T_i$, and $L_i$ are the utility values of corresponding feature/factor $i$ in the corresponding levels - Safety, Basic, Capability, Teaming, and Learning, respectively. $s_j$, $b_j$, $c_j$, $t_j$, and $l_j$ are the sizes of agent $j$'s feature space on the respective levels of needs.

+The collective need of an agent $j$ is expressed as the union of needs at all the levels in the needs hierarchy as in Eq. \eqref{eqn:need-union}.
+Where each level of category needs is combined with various similar needs (expected values), presenting as a set, consisting of an individual hierarchical and compound needs matrix $N_j$.
+Fig. \ref{fig:bt_sass} illustrates a human-like motivation mechanism in a robot, represented as a behavior tree (BT).

+Where the needs represent motivations or goals of agents to achieve various tasks and consist of their value systems in the development.
 Furthermore, when AI agents work with humans, they should satisfy humans' needs and assist humans in fulfilling their missions efficiently.
+Especially trust among agents can be evaluated based on their current status and needs, performance, knowledge, experience, motivations, etc.

-Therefore, it is necessary to build a unified utility paradigm describing the needs of AI agents and humans in the common ground for evaluating their relationships like trust, which is also the pre-condition of safety, reliability, stability, and sustainability in cooperation.
-In the following sections, we will review existing literature from the perspective of single-agent systems, multi-agent systems (MAS), trust among agents, and human-robot interaction (HRI) to support the proposed utility-orient needs paradigm systems.
+According to the above discussion, in the following sections, we will review the existing literature from the perspectives of single-agent systems, multi-agent systems (MAS), trust among agents, and human-robot interaction (HRI) from the utility-oriented cognitive modeling angle.